Transductive Information Maximization For Few-Shot Learning: Transductive Information Maximization

-where $\textbf{W} \coloneqq \{\w_1, \dots, \w_K\}$ denotes classifier weights, $\z_i=\frac{f_{\boldsymbol{\phi}}(\x_i)}{\norm{f_{\boldsymbol{\phi}}(\x_i)}_2}$ the L2-normalized embedded features, and $\tau$ is a temperature parameter.
+where $\mathbf{W} \coloneqq [\w_1, \dots, \w_K]$ denotes classifier weights, $\z_i=\frac{f_{\boldsymbol{\phi}}(\x_i)}{\norm{f_{\boldsymbol{\phi}}(\x_i)}_2}$ the L2-normalized embedded features, and $\tau$ is a temperature parameter.

-We can enunciate our empirical weighted mutual information between the query samples and their latent labels, which integrates two terms: The first is an empirical (Monte-Carlo) estimate of the conditional entropy of labels given query raw features $\mathcal{\widehat{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$ while the second is the empirical marginal label distribution $\mathcal{\widehat{H}}(Y_\mathcal{Q})$.:
+Now, for each single few-shot task, we introduce our empirical weighted mutual information between the query samples and their latent labels, which integrates two terms: The first is an empirical (Monte-Carlo) estimate of the conditional entropy of labels given the query raw features, denoted $\mathcal{\widehat{H}}(Y_\mathcal{Q}|X_\mathcal{Q})$, while the second is the empirical label-marginal entropy, $\mathcal{\widehat{H}}(Y_\mathcal{Q})$.:

 with $\alpha$ a non-negative hyper-parameter.
 Notice that setting $\alpha=1$ recovers the standard mutual information.
-Setting $\alpha<1$ allows us to down-weight the conditional entropy term, whose gradients can erase the marginal entropy's gradients as the predictions move towards the vertices of the simplex.
-The role of both terms in \eqref{prior-aware-MI} will be discussed after introducing a more general form of this loss.
+Setting $\alpha<1$ allows us to down-weight the conditional entropy term, whose gradients may dominate the marginal entropy's gradients as the predictions move towards the vertices of the simplex.
+The role of both terms in \eqref{prior-aware-MI} will be discussed after introducing our overall transductive inference loss in the following, by embedding supervision from the task's support set.

-In order to derive our overall Transductive Information Maximization (TIM) loss, we also need to embed supervision information from support set $\mathcal{S}$.
-This can be accomplished by integrating a standard cross-entropy loss $\textrm{CE}$ with the information measure in Eq. \eqref{prior-aware-MI}:
+We embed supervision information from support set $\mathcal{S}$ by integrating a standard cross-entropy loss $\textrm{CE}$ with the information measure in Eq. \eqref{prior-aware-MI}, which enables us to formulate our Transductive Information Maximization (\textbf{TIM}) loss as follows: